 Postpartum Depression: Symptoms and Treatments

 Postpartum depression is a type of clinical depression that women suffer following the birth of their child.
-It is characterized by feelings of extreme anxiety, sadness, or hopelessness that begin sometime during the first year after having a baby and persist longer than two weeks.
+It is characterized by feelings of extreme anxiety, sadness, or hopelessness that begin sometime during the first year after having a baby and persist for longer than two weeks.

 Some new moms may experience a more severe, long-lasting form of depression known as postpartum depression.
 Rarely, an extreme mood disorder called postpartum psychosis also may develop after childbirth.